Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Details of Numerical lock-in analysis with a proper phase treatment

 \subsection{Actual process of the analysis}

-In this subsection, we concretely explain the analysis process by taking the MOKE measurement of Ni foil (Nilaco, thickness 0.05~mm, 99.+\%) under 11-T pulse field as an example.
-The frequency of the phase modulation signal output from the function generator (FG) is determined to be $f\subm{FG} = 1.52119393$~MHz based on preceding measurements of the frequency dependence of $V_2$ using a lock-in amplifier.
-The amplitude of the phase modulation is 6.998~V-pp, corresponding to the phase modulation depth of $\phim = 2.17$~rad.
+In this subsection, we concretely explain the analysis process by taking the MOKE measurement of Ni foil (Nilaco, thickness : 0.05~mm; purity: 99.+\%) under an 11-T pulse field as an example.
+The frequency of the phase modulation signal output from the function generator (FG) was determined to be $f\subm{FG} = 1.52119393$~MHz based on prior measurements of the frequency dependence of $V_2$ using a lock-in amplifier.
+The amplitude of the phase modulation was 6.998~V-pp, corresponding to the phase modulation depth of $\phim = 2.17$~rad.

 Firstly, in order to evaluate the phase of the signal, the accuracy in the frequency of the reference signal is very important.
 There exists small but noticeable difference in the actual frequency and the nominal frequency $f\subm{FG}$.
-If we use $f\subm{FG}$ in the numerical lock-in analysis, small frequency mismatch results in artificial drift in the phase of the lock-in voltages, as shown with the gray curves in Fig.~\ref{fig: phase-compare}.
-Thus, we recorded the FG signal by the oscilloscope as shown in Fig.~\ref{fig: setup} and fitted the signal with a sinusoidal function to evaluate the frequency $f\subm{fit}$ with the accuracy better than 0.01~Hz.
+If we use $f\subm{FG}$ in the numerical lock-in analysis, even a slight frequency mismatch lead to artificial phase drift in the lock-in voltages, as illustrated by the gray curves in Fig.~\ref{fig: phase-compare}.
+Thus, we recorded the FG signal by the oscilloscope as shown in Fig.~\ref{fig: setup} and fitted it with a sinusoidal function to evaluate the frequency $f\subm{fit}$ with an accuracy better than 0.01~Hz.
 In the present case, $f\subm{fit}$ differs from $f\subm{FG}$ only by 1.23~Hz.
-Nevertheless, such a small correction makes the evaluated phase of the signal independent of time, as shown with the blue curves in Fig.~\ref{fig: phase-compare}.
-This absence of the phase drift is crucially important to perform the following phase-resolved analysis.
+Nevertheless, this small correction eliminates the phase drift entirely, as shown by the blue curves in Fig.~\ref{fig: phase-compare}.
+This absence of the phase drift is crucial for performing the following phase-resolved analysis.

-From the phase of the even-order harmonic components, as well as the odd-order components under high magnetic fields, we evaluate $\alpha_n$ (Eq.~\eqref{eq:alpha-definition}), which is plotted as a function of the harmonic number $n$ in Fig.~\ref{fig: phase-vs-n}.
-All data points lie on a single line as expected from the relation $\alpha_n = -n\omega t_0$.
-From the slope of this plot, we evaluate $\omega t_0$ as 0.387~rad and then from this value $\tilde{\delta}_n$ is determined using Eq.~\eqref{eq: delta-tilde-definition}.
+From the phases of the even-order harmonic components, as well as the odd-order components under high magnetic fields, we evaluate $\alpha_n$ (defined in Eq.~\eqref{eq:alpha-definition}), which is plotted as a function of the harmonic number $n$ in Fig.~\ref{fig: phase-vs-n}.
+All data points lie on a single straight line, consistent with the theoretical relation $\alpha_n = -n\omega t_0$.
+From the slope of this plot, we evaluate $\omega t_0$ as 0.387~rad and subsequently calculate $\tilde{\delta}_n$ using Eq.~\eqref{eq: delta-tilde-definition}.